Systems · People · AI Integration · Toronto, ON

 You name it.
 Out loud.
 In a room full of people who've been living inside it.
 That's the hardest part.
 Not the fix, the diagnosis.
 The moment someone says this isn't working and here's exactly why is the moment the myth stops being invisible.
 Once it is visible it is fixable.
 It is almost always simpler to fix than anyone expected.

-We have fixed six-month backlogs in five days at companies running million dollar Oracle systems, eliminated $86,000 in temp labour, and taken daily output from one kit to twelve.
-We've recovered $50,000 database migrations for $1,800.
-We've caught $80,000 mistakes before a single stitch was made.
+We have cleared a six-month backlog in five days at a company running a million dollar Oracle system.
+We have recovered a $50,000 database migration for $1,800, with 10,000 professionals verifying their own records before a single row went live.
 Not because we're smarter than the people in the room, but because we walked in without any investment in why things are the way they are.

 That's what it takes to see a myth clearly.
 Someone who did not help build it.